Last Updated on July 12, 2023 by bethrmartin

 A black and white checkerboard patio has a way of feeling vintage and modern at the same time.
 This look can be achieved with many types of tile or stone, and it’s sure never to go out of style.

-The way that greenery looks against the classic black and white floor feels so Parisian and lavish.
+The way that greenery looks against the classic black and white patio floor feels so Parisian and lavish.

 3. Terracotta Tiles